allukman/allukman/README.md

 - 👋 Hi, I’m @allukman
 - 👀 I’m interested in Mobile Programming
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin & Flutter
 - 💞️ I’m looking to collaborate on Android native project
 - 📫 How to reach me